 Figure 16 shows the potential photochemical oxidant creation per kWh of electricity produced by the power plant.
-The results show that manufacturing stage dominates the life cycle, which is primarily related to the tower (29%), nacelle (10%), gear and mainshaft (7%), foundation (8%), blades (14%) and hub (5%).
-The main contributing substances are carbon monoxide (13%), nitrogen oxides (15%), sulphur dioxide (17%) and VOCs (32%) from steel and aluminium production processes.
+The results show that manufacturing stage dominates the life cycle, which is primarily related to the tower (25%), nacelle (18%), blades (13%) and foundation (9%).
+The main contributing substances are carbon monoxide (15%), nitrogen oxides (17%), sulphur dioxide (20%), non-methane volatile organic compounds (31%) and VOCs (14%) from steel, aluminium, copper and glass fibre production processes.
+Transport contributes 22% to photochemical oxidant creation which is primarily from shipping operations.
 End-of-life recycling provides a credit of around -30% of potential impacts.
 Vestas production and operations contribute about 13% overall to this impact category.